tarellel/fx-sqlserver-adapter/README.md

 ## Installation

-Add this line to gemfile
+Add this line your gemfile

 ```ruby
 gem 'fx'